Expansiveness, Lyapunov exponents and entropy for set valued maps: Invariant measures and Lyapunov exponents for set-valued maps

-We will use the same notation (capital letters) to denote $F:C(M)\to C(M)$ the induced (single valued) map on compact subsets given by $F:M\multimap M$.
-We think that this double use would not cause confusion.
+{\em{ Notation.}}\/ For the case of the singleton $\{x\}$ we will write $x$ instead of the more cumbersome $\{x\}$.
+We also will set $F^0(x)=\{x\}=x$ for every $x\in M$.
+We will use the same notation (capital letters) to denote $F:C(M)\to C(M)$ the induced (single-valued) map on compact subsets given by $F:M\multimap M$.
+We think that this double use would not confuse.